3.9 Start-up funding for young entrepreneurs

 Support for young self-entrepreneurs, from the start-up phase to the realisation of the business idea, is made available at national and/or regional levels also thanks to incentives for business creation.

-Furthermore, the Ministry of Economic Development (MiSE) [cf. § 3.2] through the already mentioned National Industry Plan 4.0 promotes a series of organic and complementary measures to encourage investments in innovation, competitiveness and the development of the essential skills for the fourth industrial revolution that has then further widened and strengthened through the Transition 4.0 plan of the PNRR.
+Furthermore, the Ministry of Enterprises and Made in Italy (former MISE) [see 3.2.] through the already mentioned National Industry Plan 4.0 promotes a series of organic and complementary measures to encourage investments in innovation, competitiveness and the development of the essential skills for the fourth industrial revolution that has then further widened and strengthened through the Transition 4.0 plan of the PNRR.